red5pro/react-native-red5pro/README.md

 To initialize a stream session, from which you can start a publisher or subscriber stream, you initilize/register the configuration using the `R5StreamModule.init` method which returns a `Promise`:

 ```
-this.stream = undefined // will be defined in success and utilized in lifecycle API.
+this.streamId = undefined // will be defined in success and utilized in lifecycle API.
 R5StreamModule.init('<uniquestreamid>', configuration)
   .then(streamId => {
     this.streamId = streamId